The LCBO is a provincial government enterprise reporting to the Minister of Finance.

 As the co-founder and president of CRAFT Development Corp., he has more than 35 years of real estate development experience, including acquisitions, construction management and urban planning with projects involving retail, office and residential space in southern Ontario and the U.S.

-Carmine “gives back” through incorporating sustainability in all aspects of building, as well as through his community work.
-In addition to volunteering for children’s Make-A-Wish, he is a member of the Friends of the Orphans Canada organization, helping to design and build schools, hospitals and other facilities in Guatemala, the Dominican Republic and other countries.
+Carmine is an active member of the community.
+In addition to volunteering for children’s Make-A-Wish, he is a member of the Friends of the Orphans Canada organization, helping to design and build schools, hospitals and other facilities in Guatemala, the Dominican Republic, and other countries.
+In addition, Carmine is the Chair of Ontario Place Corporation, a member of the board of directors of Invest Ontario and Runnymede Healthcare Centre and has been on the Senate of The Canadian Military Regiment, The Queens Own Rifles since 2021.

 Please note: The materials contained in the website including, without limitation, information, videos, software, photos, graphics and sound are owned by, and protected by copyrights and other proprietary rights in favour of, LCBO and third parties.
 All rights reserved.
 You shall not modify, publish, transmit, participate in the transfer or sale, create derivative works, or in any way exploit or use the Materials, in whole or in part without the prior written consent of LCBO.